NickCraver/BindingRepro/README.md

-# Bidning Redirects go boom.
+# Binding Redirects go boom.

 This repo demonstrates a lack of binding reidrect generation when needed for runtime, even under .NET 4.7.2.
+This is for issue [dotnet/corefx #32511](https://github.com/dotnet/corefx/issues/32511).

 In here we have:
 - BindingRepro (sample console)
 - RefPipelines (sample library)